Karim-Mane/data_package/README.md

 ### Code of Conduct

-Please note that the packagetemplate project is released with a [Contributor Code of Conduct](https://github.com/epiverse-trace/.github/blob/main/CODE_OF_CONDUCT.md).
+Please note that the datapackage project is released with a [Contributor Code of Conduct](https://github.com/epiverse-trace/.github/blob/main/CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.